OrganicityEu/organicityeu.github.io/doc/AssetDataModel.md

 ### Geospatial Asset Attributes

+:exclamation: :wrench: :earth_asia: **Please, notice the Assets Spatial model changed on the past days!** :earth_asia: :wrench: :exclamation:

+_For any questions you can contact us at https://support.zoho.com/portal/organicity/_

 Asset can have spatial-information attached.
 It is recommended each assets to have a spatial attribute.
 For assets that are having a location the asset location format should be used, while other assets with more complex geometries (e.g. polygons for boroughs in the city) the complex geometry format can be used.